spaceowlsoul/Flashcards/README.md

 ## How exactly does it work?

-1.Download the 'flashcards' folder and copy the path to the flashcards.py.
+1.Download the 'flashcards' folder and copy the path to the 'flashcards.py' file.

 2.Run the command prompt, paste the copied path and start executing the python file as follows: